 When it comes to long-term trends, this is how the leading manufacturers tend to fare.

-They make the batteries for their phone models, and Samsung is usually pushing the envelope of what lithium-ion technology can do.
+Samsung can arguably be considered the top cell phone battery manufacturer globally.They produce batteries for their own phone models, and Samsung consistently pushes the boundaries of what lithium-ion technology can achieve.

 #4 Contemporary Amperex Technology (ATL)